 North Memorial Health is taking extra precautionary steps to help expecting customers stay safe, including staff who are now wearing additional PPE including face masks and eye protection.
 “We continue to provide the highest quality of care to mom and baby while they are in our hospital and we are prepared to care for them no matter their needs.”
 Dr. Croston says.
 Disinfectant protocols and other safety measures are all followed based on the highest standards recommended by the CDC.

-In addition, everyone admitted to the hospital is tested for COVID-19.
-“Practicing good safety and health measures can lower the risks of infection but if a mom or baby tests positive for COVID-19, we have the care plans and technology needed to provide them with excellent care,” says Dr. Croston.
+Additionally, “practicing good safety and health measures can lower the risks of infection but if a mom or baby tests positive for COVID-19, we have the care plans and technology needed to provide them with excellent care,” says Dr. Croston.
 Should a baby require intensive care support for any reason, “we’ve launched our NICview camera program so parents can actually see their babies in the NICU when they’re not onsite,” he says.

 As we continue to roll out processes that help maintain the health and safety of mother and baby, we also are looking at ways to shorten their stay, if possible, and get them safely back home.
 Of course, this happens only when we are certain that mom is medically ready to go home and has all the information needed to care for herself and her new baby.